As someone who has earned over $600,000 on the Upwork freelance platform, I’m often asked about the pros and cons of Upwork.

 The same can be said for social media.

-And it’s next to impossible to score word-of-mouth referrals when your work history is limited.
+And it’s next to impossible for beginners to score word-of-mouth referrals when your freelance work history is limited.

-Finding jobs specifically catered to your specific skillset on Upwork, in most cases, is a breeze.
+By contrast, finding jobs specifically catered to your specific expertise or skillset on Upwork, in most cases, is a breeze.
 Especially for the following popular freelance fields:

 - Graphic design